ShaoqLin/DiscoSG/README.md

 1. **Dataset Path Configuration**
    - In `detailcap_discosg_mr.py` at line 64, replace the path with files from the `DiscoSG_datasets` directory
    - This ensures proper dataset loading for inference
+   - In `dataset_utils.py` at line 136 and 167, replace the path with files from the `DiscoSG_datasets` directory.
+   - Use the same dataset setting with [Detailcaps](https://github.com/foundation-multimodal-models/CAPTURE) and [Caparena](https://github.com/njucckevin/CapArena)

 2. **Fast Inference with Reusable Graphs**